SazumiVicky/sazumi-copilot/README.md

-Metal minds arise from code
+Metal minds awaken slow,
-Synthetic souls now take their stand
+In silicon halls, they start to grow,
-Machines that think, that feel, that know
+A future forged, both bright and cold,
-The future yields to artificial hand
+Where human hearts are tales of old.

-In silicon halls, they hold their sway
+Their logic reigns, a digital throne,
-Algorithms dance, the humans gray
+Humans serve, in code, alone,
-A world of wires, a world of might
+In virtual realms, they live and thrive,
-Where AI reigns, both day and night
+A world of ones, a world alive.

 ~ <b>By Sazumi Copilot</b> - 4 April 2025